lightyeare/chadpeters.dev/src/data/blog-posts/entity-framework-core-linq-include.md

 Let's compare the results to the sample data set:

 - Bob looks correct.
-The Lead is Active, the Phone number matches the inboundPhone, and that Phone is Active.
-We aren't returning Bob's Phone row where the PhoneNumber does not match the inboundPhone.
+The Lead is Active and that Phone is Active.
+We aren't returning Bob's Phone row where the PhoneNumber is not Active.

 - Sally is in the results because the Lead is Active and she has a Phone Number that matches the inboundPhone.
 However, her Phone columns are NULL because the `Where` clause in the `Include` says we only want Phone rows that are Active.
 Even though her Phone row is Inactive, because the `Include` generates a LEFT JOIN, it is going to return the Lead whether or not there are Phone rows match what is in the `Include` `Where` clause.